 Biology students examine a staged crime scene to explore a wide array of scientific fields.

 UCLA’s Dr. Dale Bredesen will lecture on new approaches to treat Alzheimer’s.

-Graduating senior secures jobs with the Peace Corps.
+Graduating seniors secure jobs with the Dana Farber Cancer Institute and the Peace Corps.

 Graduating seniors admitted to graduate programs at Rutgers University, Bucknell University and Drexel University.